Illinois waits for the trains

 Probably the last piece I wrote extolling the virtues of intercity train travel before the dimming candle of my optimism made it too hard to write another one.
 I had been an advocate for years, and had to explain to my erstwhile colleagues in the guild that I was still for trains, I just wasn’t for Amtrak.

-The mag-lev trains I enthuse about here look as unlikely as ever to be built, not that it matters; Illinois is as likely to install Star trek transporters as it is to install a mag-lev train.
+The mag-lev technology I enthuse about here might not ever work, not that it matters; Illinois is as likely to install Star Trek transporters as it is to install a mag-lev train.
 And the third airport for Chicago that was going to be built near Lake Calumet is now supposed to be built near Peotone, but building either still looks like folly.
-Amtrak between Chicago and St. Louis continues to set ridership records, which testifies to the fact that people still want to take trains, if only someone would build them.
+Amtrak between Chicago and St. Louis continues to set ridership records, which testifies to the fact that some people still want to take trains and that more might want to take trains, if only someone would build and run them.